caller

 ¶

-Queue the execution of func in a queue unique to it and the caller instance (thread-safe).
+A low-level function to queue the execution of func in a queue unique to it and the caller instance.

 Parameters: